DC801/BM-Badge/SD_Card/MAGE/README.md

 > Like above, if you count left-to-right and top-to-down to get the tile ID, remember to count starting from 0 instead of 1.
 Alternatively, you can select the correct tile in Tiled and see the tile ID that way.

-`flip_x` will flip the sprites horizontally, but otherwise make no changes to the animation on that tile.
+`flip_x` will flip the sprites horizontally (and `flip_y` will flip vertically), but will otherwise make no changes to the animation on that tile.

 The order of the object literals in the animation is fixed:
 - North